sdtpjude/chat-app/README.md

 # before running the project you need to install the npm libraries both server and client directory

 npm install

+### when installing if there is warning about vulnerabilities you just need to run the command

+npm audit fix --force

 ## Available Scripts